 46. I have come as a light for the world, so that every one who believes in me might not remain in the darkness.

-47. And if anyone hears my words but doesn’t believe, I do not judge him, for I didn’t come to judge the world, but to save the world.
+47. And if anyone hears my words but doesn’t believe, I don’t judge him, for I didn’t come to judge the world, but to save the world.

 48. He who rejects me and doesn’t receive my words has his judgment; the word that I have spoken, that will judge him on the last day.

-49. For I have not spoken on my own, but when the Father sent me, He Himself gave me a commandment, what I should speak and what I should say.
+49. For I have not spoken on my own, but the Father who sent me, He gave me a commandment, what I should speak and what I should say.

 50. And I know that His commandment is eternal life; so, the things I say, I say just as the Father has told me.”

 ¶1.
-It was before the feast of the Passover, and knowing that the time had come for him to depart from this world to the Father, having loved his own who were in the world, Jesus loved them until the end.
+Now before the feast of Passover, Jesus, knowing the hour had come for him to depart from this world to the Father, having loved his own who were in the world, loved them until the end.

 2. And when supper was made (the Accuser having already put it into the heart of Judas, son of Simon the Iscariot, to betray him),

-4. arose from the meal and put aside his robe, and taking up a towel, he girded himself.
+4. arose from the meal and put aside his garments, and taking up a towel, he girded himself.

-5. Next, he poured water into a wash basin and began to wash the disciples’ feet and to dry them with the towel with which he was girded.
+5. After that, he poured water into a wash basin and began to wash the disciples’ feet and to dry them with the towel with which he was girded.

-6. Then he came to Simon Peter, but he said to him, “Lord, do you wash my feet?”
+6. And he came to Simon Peter, but he said to him, “Lord, do you wash my feet?”

-7. Jesus answered and said to him, “You don’t understand now what I’m doing, but later on, you’ll understand.”
+7. Jesus answered and said to him, “You don’t know now what I’m doing, but later on, you’ll understand.”

 8. Peter said to him, “You will never, ever wash my feet!”
 Jesus answered him, “Unless I wash you, you have no part with me.”